 - 3 each white or sweet potatoes, or combination blanched, small dice

-Cook gently until lentils are “just” tender; add marjoram, salt, pepper and coriander.
+Cook gently until lentils are “just” tender in a flavored water stock, see below.
 Drain any remaining liquid and reserve both warm till needed.
+When cooked, add marjoram, salt, pepper and coriander to taste, before adding to potatoes.

 Meanwhile heat butter in a separate pan and cook until frothy and lightly browned; add prepared potatoes and cook for 3 minutes, until potatoes begin to brown.
 Toss gently to keep them in tact and finish cooking/browning.
 Add cooked, drained lentils and toss to heat together; remove, adjust seasoning, and serve hot.